64robots/webforms/docs/content/en/user-endpoints.md

 `/webforms/forms`

-It will return a list of sorted forms in a response like:
+It will return a list of sorted forms.
+You will only obtain the forms where the user have steps added in a response like:

 ```json
 {